GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/poromechanics/Example.rst

 ------------------------------------------------------------------

-**Feedback on this tutorial**
+**Feedback on this example**

-This concludes the poroelastic tutorial.
+This concludes the poroelastic example.
-For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.
+For any feedback on this example, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.